Guide to Time Lapse Photography

 If you’ve used the right camera settings before capturing your images, your editing workflow will be far more smooth and straightforward – far better than if you’d not invested the time earlier to get it right before you hit the shutter button.

 Editing With Adobe Lightroom & Photoshop

-While some photographers who are comfortable with specialist movie editing software may choose to use Adobe After Effects to edit their timelapse, it’s much more common to stick to good old Lightroom and Photoshop for the task.
+While some photographers who are comfortable with specialist movie editing software may choose to use Adobe After Effects (or its alternatives) to edit their timelapse, it’s much more common to stick to good old Lightroom and Photoshop for the task.